 - An individual using transferred Post-9/11 GI Bill® benefits who lives in the state in where the IHL is located (regardless of his/her formal state of residence) and enrolls in the school within three years* of the transferor’s discharge from a period of active duty service of 90 days or more.

 - A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in the Commonwealth of Virginia while attending a school located in the Commonwealth of Virginia (regardless of his/her formal State of residence).

 - Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks) at the same institution.
-The person so described must have enrolled in the institution prior to the expiration of the three-year period following discharge or release as described above and must be using educational benefits under either chapter 30, chapter 33, or chapter 31 of title 38, United States Code.
-Effective August 1, 2021, Section 1005 of P.L.116-315 (Isakson and Roe Veterans Health Care Benefits Improvement Act of 2020) eliminates the three-year requirement.
+The person so described must have enrolled in the institution prior to the expiration of the three-year period* following discharge or release as described above and must be using educational benefits under either chapter 30, chapter 33, chapter 35**, or chapter 31 of title 38, United States Code.

-- Submit a Veterans’ Educational Benefits Request Form.
-Indicate intent to use the Choice act on the form.
+- Submit a Military Educational Benefits Request Form (MEBR) and indicate intent to use the Choice Act on the form

-- Submit a DD Form 214 discharge document.
-(Dependents must submit DD214 of transferor).
-The DD Form 214 discharge document must indicate:
+- Submit a DD-214 discharge document.
+(Dependents must submit DD-214 of transferor).
+The DD-214 discharge document must indicate: